JSTOR-Labs/pep/install_guides/chromebook/README.md

     sudo ~/init.sh -u username
     ````
     ![Screenshot of the terminal window showing the commands and the results.](images/step8.png)
 9. You're almost done!
 Just close the terminal, and then re-open it, using the process described in step 7.
 After a moment, you'll see some text appear.
+If you are using the thumbdrive that includes pre-approved JSTOR content, you will be promoted to enter a PDF access password at this point.
+Enter the password and hit Enter.
+The remainder of the process will continue as normal.

 It will take a couple of minutes to run through the initialization process.
 At the end, you'll see a note that an http server has started on port 1323.
+Please note that even after the system starts and the browser is accessible, it may take a few minutes for all content to be fully searchable.
+During this time, search results may be inconsistent.
     ![Screenshot of the terminal text showing the end of the startup process.](images/step9.png)
 10. Open a browser and enter the following for the URL:
     ````